How to Write a Paragraph: Structure, Length, and Style

 1. Use Transitions

 Smooth transitions between sentences make your paragraph flow naturally.
 Words like “however,” “for example,” and “therefore” can help connect ideas seamlessly.
+These are especially useful in a body paragraph, where you may be presenting more complex arguments.

 1. Conclude Thoughtfully